 The NWDAF shall invoke the Nnwdaf_DataManagement_Notify service operation to notify the subscribed event.
 The NWDAF shall send an HTTP POST request with "{notificURI}" received in the Nnwdaf_DataManagement_Subscribe service operation as Resource URI, as shown in figure 4.4.2.4.2-1, step 1.

 The NnwdafDataManagementNotif data structure provided in the request body that shall include:

 - the notification correlation identifier within the "notifCorrId" attribute;

-- the timestamp of the notification within the "notifTimestamp" attribute;